Neppkun/dotfiles/README.md

 ## Neofetch

-Install the "neofetch" package from your favorite package manager.
+Install the "neofetch" package from your favorite package manager.<br>
+( Skip this step if you already have neofetch installed )

 ### Installing the config: